-Section 5.1 More information about your monthly premium Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+SECTION 5 More information about your monthly premium

+Section 5.1 There are several ways you can pay your plan premium

-There are five ways you can pay your late enrollment penalty.
+There are five ways you can pay your plan premium.
 Payment options are listed on the enrollment form and can be selected when filling out the form.
 Or, you can contact us directly and request a payment option.